 The 1913 – 1914 Copartnership and Corporation Directory of Brooklyn and Queens listed Joseph Fallert Pres, Bertold Fallert VP & Sec and Charles Fallert Tres.
 By this time, I assume that Fallert Jr. is the president.
 He continued serving as president of the company until his death in 1919.

 It’s not clear if the business continued to operate during and after National Prohibition.
 The business was listed in the 1922 Copartnership and Corporation Directory of Brooklyn and Queens and continued to be listed as the Joseph Fallert Brewing Company at the 346 Lorimer Street office location through the late 1930’s.
 After Prohibition, in the classifieds (today’s yellow pages) for 1935 and 1936 they were listed under beverages even though classifications such as beer, beer gardens, brewers or bottlers were available.
 In the 1940’s they were still listed in the general phone books at the same address but dropped the word “Brewing” from the company name.
 By 1950 I don’t see them listed at all.

 I should note that I haven’t been able to find any Fallert advertisements during or after Prohibition so it appears they may have been operating in name only.
 Prior to Prohibition they advertised quite a bit.

 It appears that several buildings associated with the brewery are still standing including the offices at 346 Lorimer Street.

 I found two champagne style 12 oz Joseph Fallert Brewing Co.
-Ltd bottles each with the trademark Alt- Bayerisch Arrow embossed on it.
+Ltd bottles each with the trademark Arrow embossed on it.
 One is a tooled blob, the other a tooled crown.
-Both are post 1889 based on the embossed company name; the blob late 1800’s – early 1900’s and the crown early 1900’s.
+Both were manufactured no earlier than 1896, recognizing that that’s when Fallert began bottling the brand.
+The blob probably dates to the late 1800’s – early 1900’s and the crown early 1900’s.